pingbird/flutter-recipes/docs/architecture/countdown.md

 <iframe width="360" height="780" src="https://i.tst.sh/ELNIY.mp4" frameborder="0" allowfullscreen></iframe>

-As you can see, the stopwatch continues running when paused.
+As you can see, the countdown continues running when paused.

 With debug prints you can confirm that the timer pauses while the settings menu is open.